vaishnavimishra417/A-Smart-Mess-Budget-Manager/README.md

 - **Budget Summary:** View a running total of your monthly "extra" expenditures.

 ### How to Run
-1. Ensure you have Python 3.x installed.
-2. Clone this repository: git clone
+1. By clicking this link you will directly enter to a notebook on google colab (https://colab.research.google.com/drive/1WBvEwAJNHqoOHFE2sq6f0FWyioqjlWNs?usp=sharing)
+2. The link above has my python code written , you have to run the program
 3. Run the application: python main.py

-### Usage
-Follow the on-screen menu prompts to either view the menu (Option 1) or log an expense (Option 2).

 Navigate:

-Press 1 to check a specific day's menu.
+Press 1 to check a specific day's menu.(e.g., "Monday")

 Press 2 to record a purchase (e.g., "Coffee: 20").

-Press 3 to close the program.
+Press 3 to calculate total spending

+Press 4 exit